biopython/biopython/Doc/Tutorial/chapter_pdb.rst

 If you want to align two structures that may not have identical sequences or lengths, you can use the ``CEAligner`` class, which implements the Combinatorial Extension (CE) algorithm for structural alignment.
-This method automatically finds the best matching regions between two structures and superimposes them.
+This method automatically finds the best matching regions between two structures and superimposes them by using the C-alpha coordinates (for proteins) or C4' (for nucleic acids)

 The algorithm used in the ``CEAligner`` class is from Shindyalov \& Bourne [Shindyalov]_ and uses the ``QCPSuperimposer`` to perform the actual superimposition after discovering